suanthuy/learning-note/16-Git/00-ReadMe-Git.md

 The opposing point of view is that the commit history is the `story of how your project was made`.
 You wouldn't publish the first draft of a book, so why show your messy work?
 When you're working on a project, you may need a record of all your missteps and dead-end paths, but when it's time to show your work to the world, you may want to tell a more coherent story of how to get from A to B.

+People in this camp use tools like `rebase` and `filter-branch` to rewrite their commits before they're merged into the mainline branch.
+They use tools like `rebase` and `filter-branch`, to tell the story in the way that's best for future readers.

+Now, to the question of whether merging or rebasing is better: hopefully you'll see that it's not that simple.
+Git is a powerful tool, and allows you to do many things to and with your history, but every team and every project is different.
+Now that you know how both of these things work, it's up to you to decide which one is the best for your particular situation.

+You can get the best of both worlds: rebase local changes before pushing to clean up your work, but never rebase anything that you've pushed somewhere.